pomerol-ed/pomerol2triqs/README.md

 Copyright (C) 2017-2022 Igor Krivenko <igor.s.krivenko @ gmail.com>

-With contributions from Hugo U.R.
-Strand and Nils Wentzell.
+With contributions from

+* Hugo U.R.
+Strand
+* Nils Wentzell
+* Dominik Kiese

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by